HI, I'M SARA

 Miranda Bennett Studio is a small sustainable clothing brand.
 We cut, dye, sew, style, and ship all from our production and flagship spaces in Austin.
 We prioritize plant-based dyes, natural fibers, and versatile designs to eschew fast fashion standards.
 None of our scraps or items end up in a landfill.

 In 2022, we began a comprehensive review of our environmental, social, and governance practices.
 We undertook a B Corp Assessment and obtained the Austin Green Business Leader certification.
-We are setting goals and defining a strategy to reach them.

 Business for Good